Coney Island: Early settlement

 At the time of European settlement, the land that makes up the present-day Coney Island was divided across several separate islands.
 All of these islands were part of the outer barrier on the southern shore of Long Island, and their land areas and boundaries changed frequently.
 Only the westernmost island was called Coney Island; it currently makes up part of Sea Gate.
 At the time, it was a 1.25-mile shifting sandspit with a detached island at its western end extending into Lower New York Bay.
 In a 1679–1680 journal, Jasper Danckaerts and Peter Sluyter noted that "Conijnen Eylandt" was fully separated from the rest of Brooklyn.
 The explorers observed that "Nobody lives upon it, but it is used in winter for keeping cattle, horses, oxen, hogs and others."

 By the early 18th century, the town of Gravesend was periodically granting seven-year-long leases to freeholders, who would then have the exclusive use of Coney Hook and Coney Island.
 In 1734, a road to Coney Hook was laid out.
 Thomas Stillwell, a prominent Gravesend resident who was the freeholder for Coney Island and Coney Hook at the time, proposed to build a ditch through Coney Hook so it would be easier for his cattle to graze.
 He convinced several friends in the nearby town of Jamaica to help him in this effort, telling them that the creation of such a ditch would allow them to ship goods from Jamaica Bay to New York Harbor without having to venture out into the ocean.
 In 1750, the "Jamaica Ditch" was dug through Coney Hook from Brown's Creek in the west to Hubbard's Creek in the east.
 The creation of the canal turned Coney Hook into a detached 0.5 mi island called Pine Island, so named due to the woods on it.

 Each island was separated by an inlet that could only be crossed at low tide.
 By the end of the 18th century, the ongoing shifting of sand along the barrier islands had closed up the inlets to the point that residents began filling them in and joining them as one island.
 Development of Coney Island was slow until the 19th century due to land disputes, the American Revolutionary War, and the War of 1812.
-Coney Island was so remote that Herman Melville wrote Moby-Dick on the island in 1849, and Henry Clay and Daniel Webster discussed the Missouri Compromise at the island the next year.